InterCLIP-MEP: Interactive CLIP and Memory-Enhanced Predictor for Multi-modal Sarcasm Detection: Introduction

-Building on the limitations of prior multi-modal sarcasm detection approaches, we propose Interactive CLIP (InterCLIP) as the backbone, embedding cross-modal representations directly into text and vision encoders to enhance the understanding of multi-modal sarcasm cues (Figure \ref{fig:framework}, left).
-To complement this, we design a Memory-Enhanced Predictor (MEP) that dynamically utilizes historical test sample features to create a more adaptive and reliable non-parametric classifier for final predictions (Figure \ref{fig:framework}, right).
-Together, these components form the proposed framework, InterCLIP-MEP.
-Furthermore, InterCLIP-MEP employs an efficient training strategy that fine-tunes cross-modal interactions through a lightweight adaptation mechanism, ensuring computational efficiency while delivering state-of-the-art performance (Figure \ref{fig:framework}, left).
-Overall, our contributions are as follows: \begin{itemize} \item We introduce \texttt{InterCLIP-MEP}\footnote{Our code is available in the supplementary material.}, a novel framework for multi-modal sarcasm detection, which combines Interactive CLIP (InterCLIP) for enhanced text-image interaction encoding and Memory-Enhanced Predictor (MEP) for more robust and reliable sarcasm predictions. \item We propose an efficient training strategy that significantly reduces computational overhead compared to state-of-the-art methods.
-By introducing approximately 20.6x fewer trainable parameters, our approach reduces GPU memory usage by about 2.5x and accelerates computation by roughly 8.7x with a batch size of 128, all while maintaining superior performance on a single NVIDIA RTX 4090 GPU. \item Through extensive experiments on the MMSD and MMSD2.0 benchmarks, we show that InterCLIP-MEP improves accuracy by 1.08\% and F1 score by 1.51\% over state-of-the-art methods, especially on MMSD2.0. \end{itemize}
+In summary, the key contributions of this work are as follows: \begin{itemize} \item The proposed framework, InterCLIP-MEP, introduces a novel approach for multi-modal sarcasm detection.
+It integrates Interactive CLIP (InterCLIP) to enhance text-image interaction encoding and incorporates a Memory-Enhanced Predictor (MEP) to achieve more robust and reliable sarcasm predictions. \item An efficient training strategy is proposed, which substantially reduces computational overhead compared to existing state-of-the-art methods.
+By introducing approximately 20.6$\times$ fewer trainable parameters, the approach decreases GPU memory usage by about 2.5$\times$ and accelerates computation by roughly 8.7$\times$ with a batch size of 128, while maintaining superior performance on a single NVIDIA RTX 4090 GPU. \item Extensive experiments conducted on the MMSD, MMSD2.0 and DocMSU benchmarks demonstrate that InterCLIP-MEP achieves significant improvements, outperforming state-of-the-art methods with an increase of 1.08\% in accuracy and 1.51\% in F1 score, particularly on the MMSD2.0 dataset. \end{itemize}

+The remainder of this paper is structured as follows.
+Section~\ref{sec:related_work} reviews related studies and discusses the limitations of existing methodologies.
+Section~\ref{sec:methodology} introduces the proposed InterCLIP-MEP framework, including the Interactive CLIP backbone, efficient training strategy, and Memory-Enhanced Predictor.
+Section~\ref{sec:experimentsI} presents the main experiments, which provide both quantitative and qualitative evaluations as well as an efficiency analysis to demonstrate the effectiveness of the proposed method.
+Section~\ref{sec:experimentsII} reports the extended experiments, covering four aspects: performance on a document-level benchmark, evaluation under low-resource settings, error propagation robustness study, and robustness analysis under distributional shifts, to comprehensively verify the generalization and stability of InterCLIP-MEP.
+Section~\ref{sec:limitation-and-future-works} discusses the limitations of the current study and outlines potential directions for future research.
+Finally, Section~\ref{sec:conclusion} concludes the paper.